 Improved Heart Health

 Fish is a primary component in this meal plan.
 It contains omega-3 fatty acids, which are significant for healthy living.
-According to Medical News Today, these fatty acids reduce the triglyceride levels responsible for increasing your cardiovascular disease risk (15).
+According to Medical News Today, these fatty acids may help reduce the triglyceride levels responsible for increasing your cardiovascular disease risk (17).

-Likewise, fish consumption also reduces your blood pressure and lowers your risk of fatal heart attacks and abnormal heart rhythms (13).
+Likewise, fish consumption may also reduce your blood pressure and lower your risk of fatal heart attacks and abnormal heart rhythms (15).

 Reduced Cancer Risk

-Following a pescetarian diet plan can also reduce your risk of colorectal cancers or cancers that affect your rectum and colon (12).
+Following a pescetarian diet plan can also help reduce your risk of colorectal cancers or cancers that affect your rectum and colon (14).

 Reduced Diabetes Risk And Inflammation